Chocolate Coconut Macaroons

 - Coconut flakes — I use dried, unsweetened coconut flakes.
 I prefer the flakes to be smaller, so I run them through the food processor for a bit.

-- Agave Nectar — We’ll add ½ cup agave nectar or you can substitute maple syrup,
+- Agave Nectar — We’ll add ½ cup of agave nectar; alternatively, you can substitute maple syrup.

 - Coconut oil — Use either refined coconut oil for a more neutral flavor or virgin coconut oil for a stronger coconut flavor.

 - Vanilla Extract — A little bit of vanilla goes a long way, adding just a hint of vanilla flavor.
-You can substitute other flavors by using coffee extract, raspberry extract, etc.
+You can substitute other flavors by using coffee extract, raspberry extract, or other extracts.

-- Salt — You can use table salt, but I recommend sea salt.
+- Salt — You can use table salt, but I recommend using sea salt instead.

 - Chocolate Chips — Use your favorite dairy-free chocolate chips.